 Preparing to float on AIM can take as long as two years, although actually joining the market takes around 10-12 weeks while your appointed Reporting Accountant carries out the necessary due diligence and your NOMAD completes the application.

 It can be a time-consuming and sometimes draining process – for instance, you will need to make a series of presentations to potential investors to generate sufficient interest in your initial share issue.
-Flotation can also be an expensive process – joining the AIM can cost upwards of half a million pounds, including fees for professional advice, while maintaining membership could cost in the region of £100,000 each year.
+Flotation can also be an expensive process – joining the AIM can cost upwards of £500,000 (including fees for professional advice), while maintaining membership could cost in the region of £100,000 each year.

 On balance, an AIM flotation provides a significantly cheaper alternative to floating publicly on the main London Stock Exchange.
 With the vibrancy of the market, and the track record of companies having attracted investment and grown as a result, the success of it is clear to see why an increasing number of business owners view admission to AIM as an attractive way to realise their growth aspirations.

-This post was produced by Richard Grimster of the Technology and Tax team.
-For any further help or advice on AIM feel free to contact Richard using the form below.
+For any further help or advice on AIM, feel free to contact our team using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.